Table of Contents

 More research is needed to draw any conclusions about whether wine consumption causes fewer symptoms than beer or other types of alcohol.

-However, in one small study with 20 individuals with Crohn’s & 12 healthy individuals, abdominal pain was significantly more pronounced when the Crohn’s disease patients consumed smirnoff ice or beer compared to white or red wine (14).
+However, in one small study of 20 individuals with Crohn’s & 12 healthy individuals, abdominal pain was significantly more pronounced when the Crohn’s disease patients consumed smirnoff ice or beer compared to white or red wine.18

-- Antibiotics (metronidazole, cephalosporins): alcohol can cause nausea, vomiting, flushing, dizziness, throbbing headache, and other symptoms
+- Antibiotics (metronidazole, cephalosporins): alcohol can cause nausea, vomiting, flushing, dizziness, throbbing headache, and other symptoms7

-- 5-ASA’s (sulphasalazine, mesalazine): alcohol may decrease efficacy
+- 5-ASA’s (sulphasalazine, mesalazine): alcohol may decrease efficacy7

-- Methotrexate: may increase the risk of liver damage
+- Methotrexate: alcohol may increase the risk of liver damage7

-- TNF-inhibitors/Biologics: may increase the risk of drug-induced liver injury
+- TNF-inhibitors/Biologics: alcohol may increase the risk of drug-induced liver injury7

 The diet and nutrition guidelines from the International Organization for the Study of Inflammatory Bowel Diseases say that there’s insufficient evidence to recommend changes to low-level alcohol consumption.